hanzohasashi33/Python-Projects/README.md

-# BING WALLPAPER CHANGER :
+# Bing wallpaper changer :
 Uses bs4 to scrape bing wallpaper of the day and changes the wallpaper.

-# BING WALLPAPER DOWNLOADER
+# Bing wallpaper downloader :
 Uses bs4 to download bing wallpaper of the day